Q: Do I need a degree?

 A: Here is an outline of the costs and an associated timeline:

-- Flights – Flights are refunded to around about £1000 (£850-£1350 depending on specifics of contract), on the condition that you complete your 10 month contract (the refund is slightly less for Shanghai applicants).
-You do however need to pay for these flights upfront (at least a one way flight).
+Flights – Although flights are refunded to around about £1000 (£850-£1350 depending on specifics of contract), on the condition that you complete your 10 month contract (the refund is slightly less for Shanghai applicants), you do need to pay for these flights upfront (at least a one way flight).
 Flight prices are MASSIVELY variable.
 It is consequently very hard to put an exact figure on it, but roughly speaking, you should factor in around £500 for a one-way flight, or £900 for a return.
-Most applicants opt to buy just a one-way flight at the end of July/beginning of August, with the plan to buy another one-way flight the following June.
-Others opt to buy a return flight in the first instance.
+Around 90% of applicants opt to buy just a one-way flight at the end of July/beginning of August, with the plan to buy another one-way flight the following June.
 Student/Graduate overdrafts or generous family members are likely to come in handy with regard to flight money.